-Nick Viall’s Post-Bachelor Career Is Too Predictable: Will He Also Take Up Sponsored Posts And Blogging?
+Nick Viall’s Post-‘Bachelor’ Career Is Too Predictable: Will He Also Take Up Sponsored Posts And Blogging?

 — Nick Viall (@viallnicholas28) April 18, 2017

 Of course, Nick Viall may have earned a few bucks for being on The Bachelor this year.
-Andi Dorfman was rumored to make upwards of $250,000 for her time on the show and since Viall is such a powerful icon in the Bachelor franchise.
+Andi Dorfman was rumored to make upwards of $250,000 for her time on the show, and since Viall is such a powerful icon in the Bachelor franchise, his payday could be around that figure.
 He has been in the finale twice before and left dumped and depressed.
 He was also on Bachelor In Paradise, which ended up changing people’s perceptions of him.
 So when Nick finally got his own chance to find love, one can imagine producers offered up quite a bit of money.
 But rather than falling into the sponsored Instagram post trap, Viall may want to build a more sustainable business.
 Only time will tell how he uses his fame.

 What do you think of Nick Viall’s post-Bachelor career choice?
 Do you think he will follow in other people’s footsteps and start doing sponsored content on social media and even starting a blog to capitalize on his Bachelor fame?